Level3-REST/site/doc/patterns/list/pageable.md

 `Profile: <http://level3.rest/patterns/list/pageable#pagination-resource>`

 The Pagination resource is an affordance to change the pagination configuration of the list.
 It is a Form resource containing the current configuration.
-The Client can change the page size or the starting page so the Client can select a different page to view.
-Once the form is submitted, the Client will be redirected to a List resource configured with this pagination configuration.
+The client can change the page size or the starting page so the client can select a different page to view.
+Once the form is submitted, the client will be redirected to a List resource configured with this pagination configuration.

 | Property | Purpose                                                      |
 | -------- | ------------------------------------------------------------ |